 Laundry Load Size:

 As a hand rule, one can say that the weight of the load is determined through its relation with the washer’s capability of loading.
-For simplification, it can be divided as the following: Small loads need to be filled at an estimation of one-quarter full, medium loads one-half full, large loads should be more than one-half full and super large loads use the washers’ maximum capacity.
+For simplification, it can be divided as the following: Small laundry loads need to be filled at an estimation of one-quarter full, medium laundry loads one-half full, large loads should be more than one-half full and super large loads use the laundry washers’ maximum capacity.

-The Temperature of Water:
+The Temperature of Water for Laundry:

 The temperature of the water is an essential element to ensuring proper washing, especially when you’re trying to maintain the longevity of your clothes.
 Before we can go into the temperatures, it is essential that you sort out your clothes in a way where appropriate temperatures could be classified.
-The following classification can be helpful in sorting out your clothes and selecting the right amount of water temperature:
+The following classification can be helpful in sorting out your clothes and selecting the right amount of water temperature for laundry:

-Hot Water: For decades people have considered hot water as the perfect temperature for cleaning all kinds of clothes.
+Hot Water for Laundry: For decades people have considered hot water as the perfect temperature for cleaning all kinds of clothes.
 However, times have changed and many fabrics can actually become damaged by hot water.
 Still, hot water is suitable for white fabric.
 This includes your socks, bed sheets, and underwear.
 Hot water is also seen as the perfect soil or dirt remover.
 If you have clothes where you want to ensure cleanliness more than maintaining, then using hot water can help you remove stains.

 Last but not least is rinsing.
-Probably the least difficult, in the rinsing phase, it is important to use cold water as it can save up a lot of utility costs and ensures that your laundry is completed properly.
+Probably the least difficult, in the rinsing phase, it is important to use cold water for laundry as it can save up a lot of utility costs and ensures that your laundry is completed properly.